benhoyt/benhoyt.github.com/writings/indecisive-ai-agent.md

 Now it started to get very confused.
 It had edited the code to add a specialOverrides map, but then forgot that it had done so.
 At this point, I just cancelled it.

 There are 19 "Actually"s.
 These are amazing machines, but I'd hate to have a friend who was this indecisive!

+More generally, I'd be interested to know how large language models and agents know when to stop.
+It's not surprising to me that a token predictor keeps predicting tokens...